crawlingout/unexplored/_posts/2014-08-22-arunachal-pradesh.markdown

 imageheight: 532
 imagedesc: "Sela Lake."
 ---
-Arunachal Pradesh, the ‘Land of Dawn-lit Mountains’, is India’s wildest and least explored state.
+Arunachal Pradesh, the ‘Land of Dawn-lit Mountains’ is India’s wildest and least explored state.
 Most of Arunachal Pradesh is covered by the Himalayas.
-This remote and until recently quite inaccessible land is in my travel bucket list because of it's picturesque mountains, tranquil lakes and Buddhist monasteries.
+This remote and until recently, quite inaccessible land is on my travel bucket list because of its picturesque mountains, tranquil lakes and Buddhist monasteries.

 <!-- img -->
 {% assign image = '/i/india/arunachal-pradesh/bumla-pass.jpg' %}